Understand your customers

 - Check out our page on conducting market research to learn how you can conduct your own research.

-- Download a printable copy of our marketing plan template, or if you have a tablet, try MarketMyBiz, our free marketing planning app.
+- Download a printable copy of our marketing plan template.

 - Visit the Business Queensland website to profile your customers using their customer profile chart.